Perrigo: History

 L. Perrigo Company was founded in 1887 in Allegan, Michigan, by Luther and Charles Perrigo, who ran a general store.

-In 1991 Perrigo had an initial public offering on NASDAQ.
+In 1991 Perrigo had an initial public offering on Nasdaq.

-In March 2005 the firm acquired Agis Industries Limited (TASE:AGIS), an Israel-based generic pharmaceuticals company in an $850 million transaction.
-Agis was founded in 1983 by Mori Arkin who developed his father's small drug import business into a multinational generic pharmaceutical company.
+In March 2005 the firm acquired Agis Industries Limited (traded as AGIS at the Tel Aviv Stock Exchange), an Israel-based generic pharmaceuticals company in an $850 million transaction.
+Agis was founded in 1983 by Mori Arkin, who developed his father's small drug import business into a multinational generic pharmaceutical company.
 As a result of the acquisition, Arkin owned 9% of Perrigo, and was appointed as Vice Chairman of the company.

 In July 2013, Perrigo announced that it would execute a corporate tax inversion to Ireland in order to avoid U.S. corporate taxes, via an $8.6 billion acquisition of Irish-based Elan Corporation.
 As of November 2018, Perrigo is the sixth-largest U.S. tax inversion in history.
 Over 70% of Perrigo's sales, and an even greater percentage of Perrigo profits, are from the U.S. healthcare system.

 In April 2015, Perrigo received an unsolicited buy-out offer from Mylan of $29 billion, which was ultimately rejected by management and shareholders.
 In May 2016, Perrigo investors sued the company over statements made during the Mylan bid, which were said to have persuaded shareholders to vote against the deal.
 In the months prior to this suit, the company's chairman and CEO, Joseph Papa, who has been credited with "fending off" Mylan's bid, left to take the CEO role at Valeant.
 Upon Papa's departure, John Hendrickson, who was at the time the company's president, took on the additional roles of chairman and CEO.
 Hendrickson was succeeded by Uwe Roehrhoff in January, 2018.
-Murray S. Kessler is the current President and CEO.
+Murray S. Kessler succeeded Roehroff already in October of that same year.
+As of July 2023, Patrick Lockwood-Taylor is the current President and CEO.